Created Date: 19 April 2023

 The law stipulates certain requirements in relation to making a Will and if these are not complied with it may mean that the Will is ineffective and invalid.

 There are a number of formalities associated with making a Will.
 For example, a Will of personal estate and real estate must be signed or acknowledged by the testator (the person making the Will) in the presence of two witnesses who are both present at the same time.
-These witnesses must be over 18 years of age and not be beneficiaries or spouses of beneficiaries under the Will.
+These witnesses must be at least 14 years of age, they cannot be the spouse or descendant of the testator, and they cannot be beneficiaries or spouses of beneficiaries under the Will.

 What information should be included in a Will?